 Apply for the 2023 Pitch It!
 Texas Competition

-Cynthia E. Nevels Foundation, has partnered with Capital One Bank and Dallas College to host the 2023 Pitch It!
-Texas competition on March 30, 2023 at 10:00 a.m.
+Cynthia E. Nevels Foundation, has partnered with Dallas College and Oak Gardens Church to host the 2023 Pitch It!
+Texas competition to be held on March 30, 2023 at 10:00 a.m.
 CST.

 Small business owners and entrepreneurs who complete the 2023 Start.Pivot.Grow.
-Accelerator (Cohort 1-5) are eligible to apply to pitch their business concept to a panel of qualified judges (3) for an opportunity to win up to $10,000.
+Accelerator (Cohorts 1-5) are eligible to apply to pitch their business concept to a panel of qualified judges (3) for an opportunity to win up to $10,000 in cash and prizes.

 Pitch It!
 Texas Competition Details

 We welcome micro and small businesses with innovative concepts from North Texas, especially those ventures founded by and serving individuals from marginalized and historically underrepresented communities.
 We encourage applicants working in targeted industries.
 We also welcome both nonprofit and for-profit submissions.
 Since 2020, industries of focus have included: